Refreshing Mango Sorbet (without an ice cream machine)

 Mango sorbet scoops served in a brown ceramic bowl with diced mangoes

 Sorbets are generally made in an ice cream maker to make them smooth and creamy.
-We don’t have one which is why we are using the sugar syrup.
+A great replacement to achieve the same creaminess is to use sugar syrup, which is what we’re doing in this recipe.
 The sugar syrup ties up the water and sugar molecules to prevent large ice crystals from forming giving us creamier results.
 Of course if you have an ice cream maker, then its best, but if you don’t, adding sugar syrup really helps.

 Tip: You can also blend the sorbet one more time once its frozen and freeze it again for a few more hours before serving.

-• Amp up the tartness levels of your sorbet by squeezing some lime juice and blending it all together before freezing.
+• If you want your mango sorbet extra tart, squeeze in some lime juice and blend it all together before freezing.
 Lime juice is so acidic and citrusy, and just perfect in this icy dessert

 Mango sorbet being scooped out with an ice cream scooper from the container

-You can make this sorbet in your sleep and get it spot on.
+You can make this sorbet in your sleep and get it spot on, it’s that simple.
+Once you make this recipe, you and your family will be craving it over and over again.
+Cos how can you not?!
 So what are you waiting for?

 Mango sorbet scoops served in a brown ceramic bowl with diced mangoes